Aging & Health A to Z

 - your exercise and lifestyle habits

-Once the history is taken, your healthcare professional will do a physical examination.
+Once the history is taken, your healthcare provider will do a physical examination.
 This will include:

 - a search for the source of the pain – whether it is within or outside a joint or referred from another location in your body (e.g., hip pain that comes from your back)